 Yarn: (Worsted Weight #4)

-Don’t get bogged down by free crochet dinosaur patterns that are hyper realistic.
+Don’t get bogged down by free crochet dinosaur patterns that are perfect for hyper-realism.
 If you consider yourself to be a beginner crocheter, then you’d be better off attempting a simpler design first.
 This simplicity doesn’t make Dewey the Dinosaur any less cute and it will be a less frustrating time for you too.

 Designer: Chai Coffee Crochet